familiar/Bedwars-Bot/README.md

 Also make sure your hotbar layout is set to this:
 ![Hotbar](https://github.com/familiar/Bedwars-Bot/assets/136278435/0d550fa2-8734-4a4b-b409-8d3235456e59)

-### Also run /togglechat in game so others cannot abuse your bot and make it requeue.
+### Also run /togglechat in game so others cannot abuse your bot and make it requeue. - FIXED in the newer version, reinstall if issue still happening.

 ### THE BOT WILL NOT WORK CORRECTLY WITHOUT THESE SETUP!